-- Determining the amount of carbon in trees harvested that is delivered to mills (bole without bark) - 2.
-Accounting for mill efficiencies - 3.
-Estimating the carbon remaining in in-use wood products 100 years after harvest - 4.
-Estimating the carbon remaining in landfills 100 years after harvest - 5.
-Summing the carbon remaining in wood products 100 years after harvest
+- 3. Estimating the carbon remaining in in-use wood products 100 years after harvest; - 4.
+Estimating the carbon remaining in landfills 100 years after harvest; and - 5.
+Summing the carbon remaining in wood products 100 years after harvest.

 Step 1 DETERMINE THE AMOUNT OF CARBON IN HARVESTED WOOD DELIVERED TO MILLS